sizhuom/starter-hugo-academic/content/authors/admin/_index.md

 I am a PhD candidate at UW-Madison {{< staticref "https://wisionlab.cs.wisc.edu/" "newtab" >}}Wision Lab{{< /staticref >}}, advised by {{< staticref "https://wisionlab.cs.wisc.edu/people/mohit-gupta/" "newtab" >}}Professor Mohit Gupta{{< /staticref >}}.
 My research interests lie in computational vision and computational imaging.

 My PhD work focuses on solving geometry, motion-related computer vision problems using novel computational cameras.
-For example, how can we accurately recover minucule motion of objects?
+For example, how can we accurately recover minuscule motion of objects?
 How can we take a clear, sharp image of a extremely dark and moving scene?
 I develop novel solutions to these problems using light field cameras, structured light and single-photon cameras.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.